gyroflow/gyroflow-docs/docs/logging/flowbox.md

 ### Flash firmware

-The flashing procedure is pretty same like other betaflight flight controllers. here's the step:
+The flashing procedure is pretty similar to other betaflight flight controllers. here's the step:

 1. Connect your flowbox to your computer.
 2. Open the latest betaflight configurator (version 10.8.0 or newer).